This Woman Urged Her Boyfriend To Kill Himself So She Could Be "The Grieving Girlfriend": Prosecutors

 In a text, Roy thanked Carter for being the one person who understands him, Cataldo said.
 "Because everybody just wants him to live and he doesn't want to live.
 He thanked her for understanding what he thinks."

-Cataldo said, that in Roy's own words, he "dragged her" into this and that she was 30 miles away when he killed himself.
+Cataldo said that in Roy's own words, he "dragged her" into this and that she was 30 miles away when he killed himself.

 "This was a suicide," Cataldo said.
 "A sad and tragic suicide.
 But it was not a homicide."